bmillwood/ai-api/README.md

-A server for hosting my miscellaneous AI APIs.
+A server for hosting my miscellaneous APIs.